-If the printer is turned on while the (paper FEED) button is pressed, the printer will enter the long self-test mode.
-The printer will start printing as soon as the paper FEED button is released, and will print the version number of the printer's ROM, eg "\\\ Ver 1.0 \\\", followed by the whole character set printed in each typeface and pitch available.
+If the printer is turned on while the (meter resp) button is pressed, the printer will enter the long self-test mode.
+The printer will start printing as soon as the button is released, and will print the version number of the printer's ROM, eg " Ver 1.0 ", followed by the whole character set printed in each typeface and pitch available.